 Use of this policy does not prohibit the department from taking appropriate disciplinary action for unauthorized absences if such action is deemed appropriate.
 Once the employee incurs seven or more unscheduled absences, documentation must be sent to Human Resources to proceed with appropriate action.

 FMLA and ADA

 Leave that is approved for use under the provisions of the Family Medical Leave Act (FMLA) and leave granted for purposes of an accommodation under the American with Disabilities Act (ADA), will not count as unscheduled absences.
-However, employees are expected to comply with department policies and practices regarding notice to her or his supervisor when absences are necessary.
+However, employees are expected to comply with department policies and practices regarding notice to his/her supervisor when absences are necessary.

 The appointing authority may grant exceptions to the normal provisions of this policy for rational business reasons.

 The following absences shall constitute unscheduled absences for the purposes of this policy:

 - Tardiness, arriving at work after the designated reporting time, or returning from break and/or lunch after the authorized period has ended.
 Each incident will be counted as a separate incident.

 - Leaving early, leaving before the end of a workday without 24-hour prior approval.

 - Calling in, calling the supervisor prior to or subsequent to the designated reporting time to report an inability to report to work.

 - Failure to report an absence properly, when reporting an absence the supervisor or his/her designee must be notified.
 Failure to properly notify will be counted as a separate incident.